alt

 Birmingham

-Back for its 25th year, Birmingham Pride’s vibrant celebration of LGBTQ+ culture, empowerment and community hits the West Midlands this late May bank holiday weekend (27-28 May).
-The event offers a warm environment where people can be who they want without fear of prejudice.
-This year you can expect a star-studded lineup appearing at the Pride festival, including the Sugababes, Cat Burns, Bewitched and Atomic Kitten!
+Back for its 26th year, Birmingham Pride’s vibrant celebration of LGBTQ+ culture, empowerment and community hits the West Midlands this late May bank holiday weekend The event offers a warm environment where people can be who they want without fear of prejudice.
+This year you can expect a star-studded lineup appearing at the Pride festival, including Gok Wan and Sophie Ellis-Bextor confirmed so far.
 The fun doesn’t stop there; there will be a huge parade, street party and delicious street food.

 Find out more about Birmingham